aolayeye/Amazon_Vine_Analysis/README.md

 1. Research Question
    - Are there differences in average 5-star review count between paid program and the unpaid program?
 2. Forming Our Hypothesis
-   - Null Hyothesis: The true difference in helpful_votes means between between the paid and the unpaid program is eqaul to 0
+   - Null Hyothesis: The true difference in helpful_votes means between between the paid and the unpaid program is eqaul to 0; µ_helpful_votes_paid = µ_helpful_votes_unpaid
-   - Alternative Hypothesis: The true difference in helpful_votes means between between the paid and the unpaid program is not eqaul to 0
+   - Alternative Hypothesis: The true difference in helpful_votes means between between the paid and the unpaid program is not eqaul to 0; µ_helpful_votes_paid != µ_helpful_votes_unpaid
 3. Statistical Test
    - Since we are dealing with dichotomous data, (sample A vs Sample B), and our dependent variable (average 5-star ratings helpful_votes count) is continous, we would employ the Two-sample t-test to evaluate if there are differences in number of 5-star ratings helpful_votes count between paid reviews and unpaid reviews
 4. Data Requirement